Car Insurance in Phoenix, AZ

 Cheap liability and full coverage auto insurance in Phoenix

 Full coverage typically includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
-About 42% of Phoenix drivers carry only the state’s minimum required coverage—it keeps them legal, but it doesn’t always offer enough financial protection after an accident.
+About 42% of Arizona drivers carry only the state’s minimum required coverage.
+The minimum is enough to drive legally, but it may not be enough to protect your finances after an accident.

 "It isn't just huge places like NYC or LA, but bigger cities like Phoenix can have higher rates than in other parts of the state.
 There's more traffic and congestion, which leads to more accidents, and sometimes vehicles that are more expensive."